explicitworkload/DDNS-Cloudflare/README.md

 2) I've written comments in the script to show you how to get your cloudflare zoneid / recordid / api token

+# Crontab
-# You can run this every 6 hours, on the 0th and 30th minute in your crontab (/etc/crontab) and it gives you a log file to check your updates
+You can run this every 6 hours, on the 0th and 30th minute in your crontab (/etc/crontab) and it gives you a log file to check your updates
 0,30 */6    * * *   root    sh /path/to/cloudflare.sh >> /path/to/cloudflare.log